-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Executive Head Teacher, Head of School, Chair of Governors, Clerk and LAs (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding: - sharing third party information - o additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - keep records.
+ensure that the complainant is fully updated at each stage of the procedure

+- liaise with staff members, Headteacher, Chair of Governors, Clerk and LAs (if appropriate) to ensure the smooth running of the complaints procedure

+- be aware of issues regarding:

+- sharing third party information

+- o additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person

+- keep records.